.NET Zero to Hero Series is now LIVE! JOIN šŸš€

 Summary

 In this article, we have looked through various ways to implement Exception handling in our ASP.NET Core applications.
-The favorite approach should definitely be the one where we implemented Global Exception Handling in ASP.NET Core using Custom Middlewares.
-You can also find theĀ complete source code on my Github here.
+The recommended approach for any .NET 8 or above applications would be to use the IExceptionHandler interface since it provides more control and readability within your application code.
 Have any suggestions or questions?
-Feel free to leave them in the comments section below.
+Feel free to leave them in the comment section below.
 Thanks and Happy Coding! šŸ˜€

 Source Code āœŒļø